mssch/kismatic/README.md

    1. The installer will ask basic questions about the intent of your cluster.
    2. The installer will produce a `kismatic-cluster.yaml` which you will edit to capture your intent.
 2. **Provision**
-   1. You provision your own machines (can also happen before the Plan phase)
+   1. You provision your own machines
    2. You tweak your network
    3. Review the installation plan in `kismatic-cluster.yaml` and add information for each node.
 3. **Install**: `kismatic install apply`